PrivateHomeIoT/PrivateHome/README.md

 ## Description

 This is a SmartHome project focused on design, security and expandability.
-It is programmed in Scale.
+It is programmed in Scala.

 ## Status